Census Dots

 Native American/Other

-Of the 439 places in West Virginia, Carolina is the 262nd most populous.
+Carolina is ranked the 311th most populous place in West Virginia, out of 439 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Carolina was ranked the 262nd most populous place in the 2020 Census.

 Carolina's White Population